 How do I legally change a shift pattern?

-Whether you are implementing a change or an employee has requested a change, there are certain steps you should take to ensure the change is legal.
+Whether you are implementing a change or an employee has requested a change, there are certain steps you should take to ensure the shift change is legal.

 Changing flexible working shift patterns

-You can both agree that the arrangements are temporary or subject to a trial period.
+However, you can both agree that the arrangements are temporary or subject to a trial period.
 In some circumstances, for example, where an employee is caring for someone with a terminal illness, the employee may wish to have only a temporary period of flexible working, which you may accommodate.

 Changing to and from night shifts